fxwalsh/IoT-Protocols-2026/topic-01/talk-1/README.md

 Single-board computers are fully-featured computers, so can be programmed in any language.
 IoT devices are typically programmed in Python.

-### Hardware choices for the rest of the lessons

-All the subsequent lessons include assignments using an IoT device to interact with the physical world and communicate with the cloud.
-Each lesson supports 3 device choices - Arduino (using a Seeed Studios Wio Terminal), or a single-board computer, either a physical device (a Raspberry Pi 4) or a virtual single-board computer running on your PC or Mac.

-You can read about the hardware needed to complete all the assignments in the [hardware guide](../../../hardware.md).

-> 💁 You don't need to purchase any IoT hardware to complete the assignments, you can do everything using a virtual single-board computer.

-Which hardware you choose is up to you - it depends on what you have available either at home on in your school, and what programming language you know or plan to learn.
-Both hardware variants will use the same sensor ecosystem, so if you start down one path, you can change to the other without having to replace most of the kit.
-The virtual single-board computer will be the equivalent of learning on a Raspberry Pi, with most of the code transferrable to the Pi if you eventually get a device and sensors.

 ### Arduino developer kit

 If you are interested in learning microcontroller development, you can complete the assignments using an Arduino device.
 You will need a basic understanding of C/C++ programming, as the lessons will only teach code that is relevant to the Arduino framework, the sensors and actuators being used, and the libraries that interact with the cloud.